Beijing Huaifang: Asia’s largest underground MBR-based WWTP

 • The challenge of recycling wastewater to the wetland park

 Today, the plant is capable of recycling 200 million m3 of wastewater a year, which significantly relieves the pressure of wastewater treatment in southern Beijing.
-The recycled water is used for industrial and commercial purposes and also to replenish nearby waterways, bringing both environmental and economic benefits for sustainable development.
+The reclaimed water is used for industrial and commercial use, and it is also used to replenish the adjacent bodies of water and wetland parks, bringing both environmental and economic benefits for sustainable development.

 Thanks to a high level of automation, as well as a comprehensive monitoring system, this giant plant operates smoothly, while staff with fewer than 20 people.